knu/wp-syntax-download-extension/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

-3. Add an attribute filename="filename.ext" to the &lt;pre lang="..."&gt;
-   snippet that you want to make downloadable.
+3. Add an attribute `filename="filename.ext"` to the `<pre lang="...">` snippet that you want to make downloadable.

 4. Adjust the design of captions with CSS via admins menu.

 == Frequently Asked Questions ==

-Q.  This plug-in does not work with WP-Syntax &lt;some old version&gt;!
+Q.  This plug-in does not work with WP-Syntax _&lt;some old
+    version&gt;_!

 A.  No surprise.
 This plug-in depends on WP-Syntax's internals.
 Fix
     it yourself or upgrade WP-Syntax.

-Q.  This plug-in does not work with WP-Syntax &lt;the latest version&gt;!
+Q.  This plug-in does not work with WP-Syntax _&lt;the latest
+    version&gt;_!

 A.  Bad surprise to me.
 This plug-in depends on WP-Syntax's internals.
     Fix it yourself or wait until I fix it.

 == Screenshots ==

-1. A sample in the default style
+1. Output sample in the default style.

-2. A sample in a user customized style
+2. Output sample in a user customized style.

-3. Options
+3. Admin options screen.

 == Changelog ==